Twins will move on without Eddie Rosario; Berrios, Buxton sign

 A two-time All-Star, Berrios will be a free agent in 2023.
 The 26-year-old is 48-38 for the Twins over five seasons, with a 4.19 ERA.
 His contract includes a $500,000 signing bonus, insurance against a shortened season.

-Garver, who will be 30 on Opening Day, signed after a forgettable season.
-He hit 31 homers in 2019, but was plagued by injuries last season and hit .167 in 23 games and lost his starting catcher job to rookie Ryan Jeffers for the playoffs.
-Garver’s contract is worth $1.85 million.
+Garver, who will be 30 on Opening Day, was tendered and signed for $1.85 million after a forgettable season.
+He hit 31 homers in 2019 but was plagued by injuries last season, hit .167 in 23 games and lost his starting catcher job to rookie Ryan Jeffers for the playoffs.

-Duffey, a 29-year-old righthanded reliever, agreed to $2.2 million on a one-year deal.
+Duffey, a 29-year-old righthanded reliever, agreed to $2.2 million.
 He was scheduled to make $1.2 million last season before the season was cut to 60 games.
 He had a sparkling 1.88 ERA with 31 strikeouts in 24 innings in 2020.

-Thielbar, who returned to the Twins in 2020 after a five-year absence from major league baseball at age 33, signed a one-year, $650,000 contract.
+Thielbar, who returned to the Twins after a five-year absence from major league baseball at age 33, signed a $650,000 contract.

-The Twins lost free agent pitcher Trevor May to the Mets; he got a two-year deal worth $7.75 million each season.s
+Across baseball, there were 59 arbitration eligible players — players whose service time fell between three and six years — who were not tendered, added to a crowded field of free agents that numbers close to 250.
+The number could have been larger, but it appears there was an effort to avoid going to arbitration in the current economic climate.

+“We collectively, probably as an industry, agents, team side, the league, the union, I’m sure we’re all looking at this with, it’s uncharted territory to some degree,” Falvey said.